maddison-wells/DCCGame/README.md

 <h3>Refactor To-Do List</h3>
   <ul>
+  <li> Refactor load() in Map to take all details from dataFile
+    Not Started 17/8/25</li>
     <li>frameRate class
     - Rewatch part 16 1hr20.
     Not Started 12/8/25</li>
     <li>Movement function & walking animation
     - Not Started 5/8/25</li>
   </ul>

+<h2>18th August 2025</h2>

+Created a MapData struct

+`std::stoi` turns a `string` into an `int`

+So I'm up to 22/30 of the tutorial playlist and I was kinda thinking there was still a lot to cover in only 8 more lessons, turns out the tutorial is incomplete.
+Ive stilled learned a lot and will finish the available content but damn.
+Its probably good because I will really have to buckle in to get my level completed and might be able to boost my dopamine a bit more.

+Today completed the datafile and parse, was able to load the titleSheet from there instead of coding it in.
+Need to go through when I have a little more attention span and sub in all the variables.
+I want to wait until I learn abut the editor and able to build my level one background out.
+So will add to my to-do.

 <h2>17th August 2025</h2>